Time: 14:00 – 15:30 | Location: Conference Call

 Item 1 - Bank of England Introductory remarks and minutes from last meeting

-The Chair confirmed that the minutes of the February 2021 meeting were published on the Bank of England’s (BoE) website.
+The Chair confirmed that the minutes of the September 2021 meeting were published on the Bank of England’s (BoE) website and had no comments to raise on the minutes from that meeting.

 Item 4 - Environmental, Social and Corporate Governance (ESG) in Securities Lending Markets